 - 100 ml strong, black coffee

 To make the mascarpone cream, separate the yolks and the whites into two medium to large sized bowls.
 Whip the yolks with the sugar until you have a dense, creamy and pale mixture.
 Add the mascarpone until combined.
-Whisk the egg whites (make sure you use a very clean bowl, glass or metal is best, and very clean beaters to quickly get beautifully stiff whites) until you have stiff peaks that hold their shape even when you turn the bowl upside down.
+In a separate bowl whisk the egg whites (make sure you use a very clean bowl, glass or metal is best, and very clean beaters to quickly get beautifully stiff whites) until you have stiff peaks.
 Fold the whites into the mascarpone mixture.
 Set aside, and if not using straight away, store covered in the fridge.

-Make a fresh pot of strong, black coffee and pour into a wide bowl.
-Dip one side quickly and one side only of a lady finger biscuit into the coffee and layer, coffee side up in your prepared tin.
-Repeat with more biscuits until you have a nice, tight layer that covers the base of the tin.
-Failure to do exactly this will result in disappointingly soggy tiramisu.
-No one likes soggy tiramisu.
-Cover the lady fingers with a thick layer of mascarpone cream, about 1cm thick.
-Repeat layering with lady fingers then cream again, finishing with a thick layer of cream.
+Make a fresh moka pot of strong, black coffee and pour into a wide bowl.
+Quickly dip one side and one side only of a savoiardi biscuit into the coffee and layer, coffee side up, in your chosen tin, round or rectangular as it may be.
+Repeat until you have a nice, tight layer that covers the base of the tin.
+If you are using a springform cake tin you can get three layers out of this recipe, but a large rectangular dish may allow (height wise for just 2, so note this as you distribute the cream).
+Cover the lady fingers with a thick layer of mascarpone cream (a third if doing a round one; half if rectangular), it should be at least 1cm thick.
+Repeat layers, finishing with cream.

-Leave in the fridge overnight (or for at least four hours if you are in a hurry but this really benefits a longer wait), covered with some plastic wrap.
-Dust with plenty of bitter cocoa, then cut, serve and enjoy.
+Leave in the fridge overnight (or for at least four hours if you are in a hurry but this really benefits a longer wait), covered.
+When ready to serve, dust with plenty of unsweetened cocoa powder.